MohammadRRamis/Flutter-Recipes-App/README.md

 Flutter Recipes App is a mobile application built with Flutter that displays various recipes in different categories.
 The app provides a user-friendly interface that allows users to browse through different recipes, view ingredients and instructions, and save their favorite recipes for future use.

 ## Features
-*Browse recipes by different categories
+- Browse different recipes
-*View recipe details including ingredients and instructions *Search for recipes by name
+- View recipe details including ingredients and instructions
+- Search for recipes by name
-*Save favorite recipes for future reference
+- Save favorite recipes for future reference
-*Dark mode support
-*Getting Started

 ## Getting Started
 To get started with Flutter Recipes App, follow these steps: